-- 3.6.4 The data highlights: - SO1: Densification performs best when it comes to the lowest number of additional car trips on the network. - SO2: edge of Cambridge non-Green Belt, SO3: edge of Cambridge Green Belt and SO8: expanding a growth area around a transport node, all perform moderately well against this metric. - SO6: Public Transport corridors and SO7: Integrating homes and jobs perform relatively poorly against this metric, but it should be noted that they also generate the lowest average journey lengths of the additional trips of any of the options (see Table 14), and therefore the second and third lowest overall additional PCU-km after SO1, as discussed in Section 3.5.
+3.6.4 The data highlights:

+- SO1: Densification performs best when it comes to the lowest number of additional car trips on the network. - SO2: Edge of Cambridge non-Green Belt, SO3: Edge of Cambridge Green Belt and SO8: Expanded Growth Area, all perform moderately well against this metric. - SO6: Public Transport Corridors and SO7: Integrating homes and jobs perform relatively poorly against this metric, but it should be noted that they also generate the lowest average journey lengths of the additional trips of any of the options (see Table 14), and therefore the second and third lowest overall additional PCU-km after SO1, as discussed in Section 3.5.
 This gives an indication that there is likely to be potential to provide for some of the trips by active modes of transport.

-SO4: Dispersal: New Settlements performs poorly on this metric.
+• SO4: New Settlements performs poorly on this metric.